lo48576/dendron/docs/comparison.md

 ## Root node does not have siblings

-By definition, a tree tree should have no siblings.
+By definition, a tree should have no siblings.

 ```rust
 // dendron v0.1.1